A foggy, isolated area

 The Urban Legend of Morgan’s Corner

-Morgan’s Corner and the surrounding area are ripe for the otherworldly, but it wouldn’t be a creepy, isolated (or isolated feeling, at least) road if it didn’t spawn an urban legend of its own.
+Morgan’s Corner and the surrounding area are ripe with the otherworldly.
+But, it wouldn’t be a creepy road if an urban legend wasn’t hanging around.
 Of course, all urban legends likely have a catalyst event that spurred them.
-Still, we’re only left to speculate whether a lone driver picked up the wrong hitchhiker, or hapless lovers were thrust into their own horror story.

-Where the popular urban legend for Morgan’s Corner stems from is mostly a mystery, but it’s definitely not an Oahu original.
+Where the popular Hawiian urban legend of Morgan’s Corner stems from is mostly a mystery, but it’s definitely not an original Oahu ghost story.
 Nor was it brought over by any of the neighboring islands.
 It’s a classic you may have heard a thousand times before, but the details change subtly.

 Dark Road in Honolulu